-- h.
-At all association approved competitions where award presentations will take place at the completion of the competition, student athletes must wear either their uniform or a related article of clothing that clearly identifies either the school they represent, or the ASAA provincial champion t-shirt when receiving awards. - II.
-Trophies - a.
+- a.
 Trophies awarded at provincial competitions shall be ASAA approved trophies only.
-(Refer to Appendix) - b.
-Approval for new trophies may be gained only with the expressed permission of the ASAA Executive. - c.
-Trophies shall be dedicated only to individuals recognized by the ASAA for their contribution to high school athletics in the province. - d.
+(Refer to Appendix) - Approval for new trophies may be gained only with the expressed permission of the ASAA Executive. - Trophies shall be dedicated only to individuals recognized by the ASAA for their contribution to high school athletics in the province. - d.
 Provincial champions in the team sports of basketball, curling, volleyball, golf, football, rugby 15s, rugby 7s, team handball, track & field, cross country, badminton and wrestling shall be presented with small plaques to be retained as mementos.
 These plaques shall be supplied by the ASAA. - e.
 In volleyball and basketball, teams placing 1st, 2nd, 3rd and 4th at provincial competitions in each category shall be presented with small plaques to be retained as mementos. - f.
 In basketball, 4A volleyball and rugby, the consolation winner in each category shall be presented with a small plaque to be retained as a memento. - g.
-In curling, team handball and rugby, teams placing 1st, 2nd and 3rd at Provincial competition in each category shall be presented with small plaques to be retained as mementos. - In wrestling, teams placing second at both rural and provincial championships shall be presented with small plaques to be retained as mementos. - i.
-In badminton, cross country and track & field, teams placing 2nd and 3rd in the team competitions shall be presented with small plaques to be retained as mememtos. - Football: The losers of the semifinal games at each tier shall be awarded small "Semifinalist" plaques to be retained as mementos. - k.
+In curling, team handball and rugby, teams placing 1st, 2nd and 3rd at Provincial competition in each category shall be presented with small plaques to be retained as mementos. - h.
+In wrestling, teams placing second at both rural and provincial championships shall be presented with small plaques to be retained as mementos. - In badminton, cross country and track & field, teams placing 2nd and 3rd in the team competitions shall be presented with small plaques to be retained as mememtos.

+- Football: The losers of the semifinal games at each tier shall be awarded small "Semifinalist" plaques to be retained as mementos. - k.
 Trophy winners shall incur engraving costs.